Capitoline Wolf, Lupercalia, Rhea Silvia, Rome, Saint Valentine, Valentine, Valentine's Day, Vestal Virgin

 Pancake Day or La fête des crêpes

 Pan’s Roman counterpart was Faunus.
-But Pan protected the flocks from wolves, which would suggest that he was also the counterpart of Lupercus, the above-mentioned Roman god of shepherds who replaced an earlier god named Februus (See Lupercalia, Wikipedia.).(please click on the picture to enlarge it)
+But Pan protected the flocks from wolves, which would suggest that he was also the counterpart of Lupercus, the above-mentioned Roman god of shepherds who replaced an earlier god named Februus (see Lupercalia, Wikipedia).

 The many Saints called Valentine

 There was a St Valentine a convert and a physician, who may have restored the sight of his gaoler’s blind daughter.
 According to Brewer’s Dictionary of Phrase and Fable, this Valentine was clubbed to death c.
 270. His feast day is the 14th of February.
 However, there could be other beatified Valentines.
 According to the Catholic Encyclopedia there are three saints named Valentine, one of whom would the bishop of Terni, formerly Interamna.
-However, the Roman Martyrology recognizes only one St Valentine, a martyr who died on the Via Flaminia and whose feast day is February 14th.
-(Saint Valentine, Wikipedia,)
+However, Roman Martyrology recognizes only one St Valentine, a martyr who died on the Via Flaminia and whose feast day is the 14th of February.
+(See Saint Valentine, Wikipedia.)

 I will break here.
-We have gone from the Lupercalia to Valentine’s Day and stumbled upon la fête des crêpes (February 2nd) and Pancake Day, which is quite a journey.
+We have gone from the Lupercalia to Valentine’s Day and stumbled upon la fête des crêpes (2nd February) or Pancake Day, which is quite a journey.
 Let us return to the Lupercalia.
 Pope Saint Gelasius I did abolish disorderly “pagan” festival.
-However, although there is at least one saint named Valentine, Valentine’s Day is very much as described in Brewer’s Dictionary of Phrase and Fable.
+However, though there is at least one saint named Valentine, Valentine’s Day is very much as escribed in Brewer’s Dictionary of Phrase and Fable.
 It is a “relic” of the Lupercalia.
 It is no longer the Lupercalia of old, but it remains a celebration of love and friendship and a bit of a carnival.
-In fact, not only is today International Pancake Day, but it is also Mardi-Gras (Shrove Tuesday), which is carnival season.(please click on the picture to enlarge it) ______________________________ [i] “Valentine’s Day”.
+In fact, not only is today, 12th February 2013, International Pancake Day, but it is also Mardi Gras (Shrove Tuesday), which is the end of the carnival season.______________________________ [i] “Valentine’s Day”.
 Encyclopædia Britannica.
 Encyclopædia Britannica Online.